 TVs are one of the greatest inventions of all time.
 However, you might be puzzled by the number of ports available at the back of your TV.
 TVs come with multiple ports that are not easily recognizable by everyone.
-This handy TV ports guide will let you in on all you need to know about the most common TV ports and help know specific details that are important for getting the right connection for the right device.
+This handy TV ports guide will let you know all you need to know about the most common TV ports and help you know specific details that are important for getting the right connection for the right device.

 TV Ports Guide

 If you want to connect your TV that doesn’t have HDMI capabilities, you can use VGA.
 The problem with VGA is the video quality will not be as good as the other ports like HDMI.
-VGA also doesn’t support audio thus you will need a separate audio connection cable.
+VGA also doesn’t support audio; thus, you will need a separate audio connection cable.

 There are many ports on today’s TV.
-Hopefully, this overview will help decide what you will need on your new set for plugging into a world of entertainment components.
+Hopefully, this overview will help you decide what you will need on your new set for plugging into a world of entertainment components.